Continuous homotopy fixed points for Lubin-Tate spectra: Morava stabilizer groups and Lubin-Tate spectra

+over the cofinal subsystem of ideals $I$ for which $M_I$ exists.
+The profinite $G_n$-spectrum $E'_n$ is equipped with a $G_n$-equivariant map of spectra

-which is a stable equivalence as a map of underlying spectra by the previous arguments.
-This proves the assertion. \end{proof} \begin{remark} Another example of a profinite spectrum is given by Morava $K$-theory.
-Let $K(n)$ be the $n$th $p$-primary Morava $K$-theory.
-Its coefficient ring is given by $K(n)_*=\F_p[v_n,v_n^{-1}]$ where $v_n$ has degree $2(p^n-1)$.
-Hence each homotopy group is a finite group.
-So by Theorem \ref{stablefinitecompletion} the natural map $K(n)\to R\hat{K}(n)$ from $K(n)$ to the fibrant replacement of its profinite completion in $\hSp$ is an equivalence.
-Thus $K(n)$ has a model in the category of profinite spectra. \end{remark} By restricting the action, the above theorem implies of course that $E_n$ is a continuous profinite $G$-spectrum for every closed subgroup $G$ of $G_n$.
-The homotopy fixed point gadget of the previous section then allows to define the {\em continuous} homotopy fixed spectrum of $E_n$ under the action of any closed or open subgroup of $G_n$ in the same breath.
-Since $E'_n$ is fibrant in $\hSp$ by construction, it is also fibrant in $\hSpg$ by Remark \ref{stableGfibrations}. \begin{defn} Let $G$ be any closed subgroup of $G_n$.
-The continuous homotopy fixed point spectrum $E_n^{hG}$ of the Lubin-Tate spectrum is the homotopy fixed point spectrum of Definition \ref{homotopyfixedpoints} of $E'_n$ considered via restriction as a profinite $G$-spectrum, i.e.
+which is a stable equivalence of underlying spectra.
+This proves the assertion. \end{proof} The above theorem also implies that $E'_n$ is a fibrant profinite $G$-spectrum for every closed subgroup $G$ of $G_n$.
+This allows to define the continuous homotopy fixed spectrum of $E_n$ under the action of any closed or open subgroup of $G_n$. \begin{defn} Let $G$ be any closed subgroup of $G_n$.
+The continuous homotopy fixed point spectrum $E_n^{hG}$ of the Lubin-Tate spectrum is the homotopy fixed point spectrum of $E'_n$ considered via restriction as a profinite $G$-spectrum, i.e.

-\end{defn} \begin{remark} Since $E_n$ is $K(n)_*$-local and since the operations used to built $E_n^{hG}$ preserve $K(n)_*$-local objects, we deduce that $E_n^{hG}$ is itself a $K(n)_*$-local spectrum. \end{remark}
+\end{defn} \begin{remark} Since $E_n$ is $K(n)_*$-local, $E_n'$ is $K(n)_*$-local, and since taking mapping spectra preserves $K(n)_*$-local objects, $E_n^{hG}$ is a $K(n)_*$-local spectrum. \end{remark} \begin{cor} Let $G$ be a closed subgroup of $G_n$, and $K$ be a normal subgroup of $G$ such that $G/K$ is finite.
+Then $E_n^{hG}$ is naturally equivalent to $(E_n^{hK})^{hG/K}$.
+There is a strongly convergent spectral sequence for iterated homotopy fixed points